-Name Fees Earned or Paid in Cash (2) Stock Awards (3) Total John F. Chlebowski (4) \$172,500 \$173,613 \$346,113 Brian R. Ford \$162,500 \$142,161 \$304,661 Ferrell P. McClean (5) \$ 75,000 \$251,416 \$326,416
+Fees Earned or Stock Name .
+Paid in Cash (2) Awards (3) Total John F. Chlebowski (4) \$ 172,500 \$ 173,613 \$ 346,113 Brian R. Ford \$ 162,500 \$ 142,161 \$ 304,661 Ferrell P. McClean (5) \$ 75,000 \$ 251,416 \$ 326,416

 - (1) As a result of the Company's 2018 year-end director independence review, Mr. O'Neal was deemed independent.
+Mr. O'Neal did not receive any compensation as a director in the fiscal year ended December 31, 2018.
 Mr. O'Neal became an independent director and joined the Audit Committee effective January 28, 2019.
-As a result, Mr. O'Neal did not receive any compensation as a director in the fiscal year ended December 31, 2018.
 In addition, on February 22, 2019, Mr. More joined the Board as an independent director and member of the Audit, Compensation and Corporate Governance, Conflicts and Nominating Committees of the Board. - (2) Includes a \$25,000 special payment approved by the Board in September 2017 and paid in January 2018 to the independent directors in recognition of the significant time and effort each director devoted to the Corporate Governance, Conflicts and Nominating Committee in connection with the GIP Transaction, drop down transactions and other matters before the Committee during 2017.
 Also includes a \$50,000 special payment approved by the Board and paid in December 2018 in recognition of the significant time and effort devoted by such independent directors to the Corporate Governance, Conflicts and Nominating Committee in connection with the GIP Transaction. - (3) Reflects the grant date fair value of DSUs awarded and DERs received in 2018 determined in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, the full amount of which is recorded as a compensation expense in the income statement for the 2018 fiscal year.
-For all directors, the grant date fair value of the DSUs that are payable in Class C common stock was based on the closing price of our Class C common stock, which was \$17.20 per share on June 1, 2018. - (4) Mr. Chlebowski elected to convert his DSUs to shares of Class C common stock immediately on the date of grant.
+For all directors, the grant date fair value of the DSUs that are payable in Class C common stock was based on the closing price of our Class C common stock, which was \$17.20 per share on June 1, 2018.
+All DSUs held by the directors are payable upon termination of service as a Board member. - (4) Mr. Chlebowski elected to convert his DSUs to shares of Class C common stock immediately on the date of grant.
 In the 2018 fiscal year, Mr. Chlebowski served as Chair of the Compensation Committee, Lead Independent Director, and member of the Audit Committee and Corporate Governance, Conflicts and Nominating Committee.
 On January 4, 2019, Mr. Chlebowski retired as a director. - (5) Ms. McClean elected to receive the cash portion of her director compensation and her \$15,000 compensation for serving as the Corporate Governance, Conflicts and Nominating Committee Chair in the 2018 fiscal year in the form of DSUs that are payable in Class C common stock upon termination of service as a Board member.

 The following table sets forth the aggregate number of stock awards (DSUs and DERs) held by each of the independent directors as of December 31, 2018.
-All DSUs held by the independent directors are payable upon termination of service as a Board member.

-Name CIGOD II Class C Stock Awards
+Name Class A Stock Awards Class C Stock Awards

 John F. Chlebowski (1) 13,396 37,282

 Brian R. Ford 5,971 28,355

 Ferrell P. McClean 11,941 28,945